LMArena: How the Web’s Biggest LLM Leaderboard Works

 |---|---|---|

-Editorial note: today’s top cluster spans multiple vendors (e.g., Google, OpenAI, Anthropic, xAI, Baidu), which is exactly why “route by task” beats “pick a global #1”.
+Editorial note: today’s top cluster spans multiple vendors (e.g., Google, OpenAI, Anthropic, xAI), which is exactly why “route by task” beats “pick a global #1” (see this case study on specialization vs a single global winner).

 What changed since 2025 (how to keep this guide current)